 8. Check Your Personal Care Products for Hidden Cow Parts

-Fats, fatty acids and protein meals from cows are used in a wide variety of everyday household items, including in candles, cosmetic, crayons, perfume, mouthwash, toothpaste, shaving cream, soap and deodorants.
+Fats, fatty acids, and protein meals from cows are used in a wide variety of everyday household items, including in candles, cosmetics, crayons, perfume, mouthwash, toothpaste, shaving cream, soap and deodorants.
 Stearic acid derived from cow fat is the most common culprit in these items.
 An easy way to avoid these products is to look for a cruelty-free label that indicates the product is not made with any animal ingredients.

 9. The Roads are Paved With Cow By-Products

-Most asphalt contains a beef-based fat that acts as a binding agent.
+Most asphalt contains beef-based fat that acts as a binding agent.
 Yes, your car tires are derived from cow by-products and the roads you drive on are too.
 More than anything, these facts drive home (excuse the pun!) just how much we rely on cows and cow-based products in our society.

 10. Cow-Hair Paint Brushes